 - A. Meters shall be installed strictly in accordance with the manufacturer's installation instructions and recommendations.
 A factory trained and authorized representative shall inspect and verify that meters are installed correctly and that the read-outs are accurate.
-They shall also be verified by the TAB subcontractor and CxP. - B. Coordinate with the controls subcontractor during preparation of shop drawings to ensure that tappings for sensors are provided and are located to ensure accurate sensing and control. - C. Refer to Section 23 09 23, Part 3 Execution, for items to be provided and installed by the mechanical sub-contractor in coordination with the controls sub-contractor. - D. Thermometers and pressure gauges shall be positioned and mounted so that they are easily readable by an observer standing on the floor and in consideration of adjustment of the device when required.
+They shall also be verified by the TAB subcontractor and CxP. - B. Coordinate with the controls subcontractor during preparation of shop drawings to ensure that tappings for sensors are provided and are located to ensure accurate sensing and control. - C. Refer to Section 23 09 23, Part 3 Execution, for items to be provided and installed by the mechanical sub-contractor in coordination with the controls sub-contractor. - D. Thermometers and pressure gauges shall be mounted to be easily readable by observer standing on the floor and adjusting the device concerned.